Michaelwwest98/CapstoneStarterRepo/Documentation/Signoffs/Voice Activity Detection Subsystem.md

 Figure taken from [3]

 With energy of the signal found a threshhold for min level of energy can be used to detect where speech is present.
 In the case of [3] 17 dB is used.

+A unique characteristic to human speech is that although there is a max energy level, ever time a human sound is spoken there is a varience in energy leading up to and at the end of the actual sound bite.
+This is evidenced by the two figures above.
+This imperfection to stability of voice can be used to differntiate human tone versus signals with same frequency and amplitude.
+Once a region where threshold of energy is found to be true is created, the varience in energies at different points along that region can be compared.
+If energy is above 17 dB and there is enough varience between that region, a human voice is present.
 This creates a graph that looks like the one below.

 ![image](https://github.com/Michaelwwest98/DARPA-Drone-Triage-Sensing-System/assets/79685126/dbd87f31-08b4-4b58-b0f0-6515aa8fff09)